kevingardner/aws/README.md

-# AWS CloudFormation Templates
+# AWS Resource Templates

-Here is a collection of templates I've created for various AWS services.
+Here is a collection of AWS resource templates I've created.